Caribbeans look to dominate short distances

 Monday's early qualifying session in the athletics stadium dashed the medal prospects of Makhloufi in bizarre circumstances.

-Makhloufi beat champion Asbel Kiprop in Sunday's semi-final of the 1,500m and did not plan to run in the 800m heats, but the International Association of Athletics Federations said his team had failed to withdraw him in time and he had to compete.
+He beat champion Asbel Kiprop in Sunday's semi-final of the 1,500m and did not plan to run in the 800m heats, but the International Association of Athletics Federations (IAAF) said his team had failed to withdraw him in time and he had to compete.

 When he stepped off the track after jogging round for half a lap, the athletics referee disqualified him from all further events for not making a bona fide effort.